MultiQC/MultiQC/docs/reports.md

 ![plot zoom](images/plot_height.png)

+You can force reports to use interactive plots instead of flat by specifying the `--interactive` command line option (see below).

+### Flat plots
+Reports with large numbers of samples may contain flat plots.
+These are rendered when the MultiQC report is generated and are non-interactive images within the report.
+The reason for generating these is that large sample numbers can make MultiQC reports very data-intensive and unresponsive (crashing people's browsers in extreme cases).
+Plotting data in flat images is scalable to any number of samples, however.

+Flat plots in MultiQC have been designed to look as similar to their interactive versions as possible.
+They are also copied to `multiqc_data/multiqc_plots`

+You can force reports to use flat plots with the `--flat` command line option.

+See the [Large sample numbers](#large-sample-numbers) section of the _Configuring MultiQC_ docs for more on how to customise the flat / interactive plot behaviour.

 ### Exporting plots
 If you want to use the plot elsewhere (_eg._ in a presentation or paper), you can export it in a range of formats.
 Just click the menu button in